-Paul H. Hulsey has spent his forty-two-year career as a trial lawyer.
+Paul H. Hulsey has spent his forty-five-year career as a trial lawyer.
 He has tried multiple cases to verdict in eight states of the United States and Puerto Rico, as well as appearing as counsel of record in contested matters litigated in over thirty states and federal jurisdictions.
 From time to time he has obtained the largest verdict of its kind in Kansas, Illinois, Missouri, West Virginia and Puerto Rico.

 Hulsey has maintained a special interest in handling cases brought under the Racketeer Influenced Corrupt Organizations Act (Civil RICO).
 He tried the largest civil RICO class action in the country to verdict (Bonilla v.
 Volvo, $123,5000,000) and has maintained a special interest in negotiation, settlement and trial of cases brought under the Racketeer Influenced Corrupt Organizations Act.
 He also specializes in the litigation of toxic and environmental tort cases, as well as defective medical devices and pharmaceuticals.

-Cherie K. Dibbell Durand has spent the last twenty-eight years as a trial lawyer litigating cases initially involving the defense of medical malpractice, but with more specific emphasis on plaintiff personal injury and products liability.
+Cherie K. Dibbell Durand has spent the last thirty-one years as a trial lawyer litigating cases initially involving the defense of medical malpractice, but with more specific emphasis on plaintiff personal injury and products liability.
 Her career has included special focus upon health care fraud, Racketeering Influenced Corrupt Organizations Act (Civil RICO), tobacco litigation and other commercial litigation, defective medical devices and pharmaceuticals, and in bringing cases in the United States on behalf of foreign plaintiffs